 "Do the cats ever try to sneak out the door?"

-You absolutely must know who your Houdini kitties are!
-If they are an escape artist, you need to be at the absolute top of your agility game.
-With that said, if the cat is allowed outside, be sure to ask if there is a leash, harness, catio, etc. Since cats often get more scared when their parents aren’t around, I would ask the parents if it’s ok to keep the cat inside during your visits.
-This decreases the chances of losing a cat – and NO ONE wants that!
+It is helpful to know who your Houdini kitties are!
+If they are an escape artist, you need to be alert.
+With that said, if the cat is allowed outside, be sure to ask if there is a leash, harness, catio, etc. Since cats often get more scared when their parents aren't around, some sitters ask the parents if it's ok to keep the cat inside during visits.
+This decreases the chances of losing a cat - and no one wants that!

 If it's cold, "Is there a blanket / bed / temperature he/she likes it at?"